A comprehensive list of bills being tracked by ISTA.

 State Bill Page: HB1220

 HB1221PENSION MATTERS.
-(KARICKHOFF M) Provides for a thirteenth check in certain years for certain members, participants, or beneficiaries of the: (1) Indiana state teachers' retirement fund; (2) Indiana public employees' retirement fund; (3) state excise police, gaming agent, gaming control officer, and conservation enforcement officers' retirement plan; (4) state police pre-1987 benefit system; and (5) state police 1987 benefit system.
+(KARICKHOFF M) Amends provisions regarding the surcharge rates established by the Indiana public retirement system to actuarially prefund certain postretirement benefits.
+Adds provisions requiring the treasurer of state to determine a surcharge amount that is to be paid into the supplemental reserve account for the state police pre-1987 and 1987 benefit systems.
+Provides for a thirteenth check in calendar year 2025 for certain members, participants, or beneficiaries of the: (1) Indiana state teachers' retirement fund; (2) Indiana public employees' retirement fund; (3) state excise police, gaming agent, gaming control officer, and conservation enforcement officers' retirement plan; (4) state police pre-1987 benefit system; and (5) state police 1987 benefit system.
+Makes conforming changes.

 State Bill Page: HB1221

 HB1285EDUCATION MATTERS.
 (CASH B) Prohibits a school corporation from doing the following: (1) Removing a student's property without providing the student's parent with the opportunity to collect the student's property if the student has died, transferred, dropped out, or otherwise withdrawn from enrollment in the school corporation for any reason.
 (2) Adopting a policy or otherwise preventing a parent of a student from recording a meeting concerning the student's individualized education program.
-Requires each school corporation to ensure at least three employees, one of whom is a school administrator, in each school building that is used for classroom instruction: (1) have obtained nonviolent crisis intervention training; and (2) are present in the school building during the school year while school is in session.
+Requires each school corporation to ensure at least one employee in each school building that is used for classroom instruction: (1) has obtained nonviolent crisis intervention training; and (2) is present in the school building during the school year while school is in session.
 Establishes requirements regarding the employee.
 Requires the department of education to review nonviolent crisis intervention training programs and make recommendations to school corporations regarding the training of employees.

 State Bill Page: HB1285